Saying the iseaki genre has overstayed its welcome in recent years is an understatement.

-Each of supporting characters is unique in terms of characterisation and personality.
+Each of the supporting characters is unique in terms of characterisation and personality.

-I also liked how developed alongside the plot meaning they are not just mindless minions that follow Rimuru for the sake of it they all follow Rimuru’s because of various reasons why they want to
+I also liked how they developed alongside the plot, meaning they are not just mindless minions that follow Rimuru for the sake of it.
+They all follow Rimuru’s because of various reasons why they want to

 My favourite supporting characters were Milim, Souei, Shion, Benimaru, and Shizue.

-The characters designs were well drawn especially Rimuru’s human form.
-The background scenery is beautiful to look at, and it’s fulled with colour.
+The character’s designs were well drawn especially Rimuru’s human form.
+The background scenery is beautiful to look at, and it’s filled with colour.

 The animation is smooth, crisp, well animated and consistent.
-It didn’t relay on still frames nor recycled animation.
+It didn’t rely on still frames nor recycled animation.

-The soundtrack was done by Elements Garden the same people that produced the soundtrack for Uta no Prince Sama and Symphogear.
-Personally I thought the soundtrack was pretty good for a isekai.
+The soundtrack was done by Elements Garden, the same people that produced the soundtrack for Uta no Prince Sama and Symphogear.
+Personally, I thought the soundtrack was pretty good for an isekai.
 The soundtrack features a good score of adventurous, upbeat, 8bit and fantasy tracks that perfectly captures the tone of the series.

-The opening themes for Slime are absolutely fantastic Both of them give that peaceful and lack back vibe of the series.
-My favourite out of the two openings is the 2nd opening Meguru Mono.
+The opening themes for Slime are absolutely fantastic.
+Both of them give that peaceful and lack back vibe of the series.
+My favourite out of the two is the 2nd opening Meguru Mono.

-Unfortunately I cannot say the same thing for the ending themes as they forgettable.
-They weren’t bad ending by any means it just they didn’t resonate with me compared opening themes.
+Unfortunately, I cannot say the same thing for the ending themes as they were forgettable.
+They weren’t bad ending themes by any means but they didn’t resonate with me compared to opening themes.

 The English dub done by Funimation is one of the best dubs I heard in a long while.
-It is very well acted, the audio quality was clean and all the English actors did they a game in terms of voice acting.
+It’s very well acted, the audio quality was clean and all the English actors did a great job with the roles that they were given

 The best performance in the dub is hands down Brittney Karbowski.
 She did a magnificent job voicing the quirky and laid back Rimuru Tempest.

-Despite it’s issues with second half as well the lack of stakes I had a great time with Slime.
+Despite its issues with the second half as well as the lack of stakes, I had a great time with Slime.

-It’s may not be winning any writing awards anytime soon but it won the best isekai series award due it’s amazing world-building, charming characters.
-Strong English dub, beautiful production values and great soundtrack.
+It may not be winning any writing awards anytime soon but it won the best isekai series award due to its amazing world-building, charming characters.
+Strong English dub, beautiful production values and a great soundtrack.

 With that said I hope future authors will follow on Slime’s footsteps because I want to see a good isekai anime that will be on par or even surpass Slime.
-I don’t want to see another isekai anime that priorities waifus over storytelling nor a half fast isekai anime that has no passion or soul.
+I don’t want to see another isekai anime that prioritizes waifus over storytelling nor a half-fast isekai anime that has no passion or soul.